 By boarding the Vessels, you and your Booking Party represent yourselves as physically and otherwise fit to travel and that your conduct or condition will not impair the safety or convenience of the Vessels, aircraft and/or the other Guests.
 Disney Cruise Line reserves the right to require you or your Booking Party to produce medical evidence of fitness to travel on the Cruise or Cruise Package.
 If you or your Booking Party have a medical condition which requires you or them to take prescription medication or may require you or them to obtain medical care during the course of your Cruise or Cruise Package, please consult with your personal doctor prior to travelling.
 You need to make your doctor fully aware of the Vessel’s itinerary as this may affect your doctor’s decision with regard to fitness to travel, which may be dependent upon the availability of any emergency medical treatment.
 If you or your Booking Party has a condition that may affect fitness to travel you or they must submit a doctor’s certificate prior to booking.
 Complying with this request will help us ensure the safety and comfort of all our Guests, which is our paramount consideration.

 Disney Cruise Line carries many disabled and/or mobility-reduced Guests.
-In order to ensure that we can provide adequate assistance, you must notify us of any special needs of you or your Booking Party at the time of booking.
+In order to ensure that we can provide adequate assistance, and also consider whether the Cruise or Cruise Package is generally suitable for the person with reduced mobility, you must notify us of any special needs of you or your Booking Party at the time of booking.
 If you need a disabled stateroom, then you must ensure that this is booked as there are a limited number of such staterooms on board.
 If you or your Booking Party require a wheelchair throughout your Cruise or Cruise Package you must make provisions for the use of that wheelchair prior to the Cruise or Cruise Package.
 These should also be checked with Disney Cruise Line to ensure that these are suitable for use around the Vessel.

 Disney Cruise Line and/or the Carrier reserve the right to refuse passage to anyone who has failed to notify it of any Disability or mobility issues or who, in the Carrier’s and/or Master’s reasonable opinion, are unfit or unable to travel or whose condition may constitute a danger to themselves or others on board or where the design of the Vessel makes it impossible to carry the Guest or where the Carrier is unable to carry the Guest in a operationally feasible and/or safe and/or dignified manner.